 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the concepts of internet time consumption.
+In the last section, we discussed the concepts of internet time consumption.
 These concepts included: unchecked time flow; internet interference; and denial.

-On this track, we will examine underlying emotional causes that trigger a client’s internet addiction.
+In this section, we will examine underlying emotional causes that trigger a client’s problematic internet use.
 These underlying causes include: depression; low self-esteem; and anxiety.

 Olivia, age 18, had recently been forced to move out of her parents' house and into foster care after her father had beaten her mother and Olivia.
 Even after being adopted by her aunt, Olivia became severely depressed.
 She stated, "I felt like I had nothing to live for.
 I didn't have a real home and I can't talk to my parents.
 There was nothing left to me.
 To distract myself, I went on the internet and lo and behold, there are other girls online with the same problems!
 We chatted for hours and days."

 I asked Olivia, "Did you feel any better about life after talking to these girls?"
 She stated no. I then told Olivia, "This type of therapy replacement is only doing half the job of an effective support group.
 Instead of moving on with your life with new found hope, you become more entrenched in your bitterness towards the world.
 Without facing your troubles and gaining this new outlook on life, you will not be able to completely overcome your depression."

 I referred Olivia to a teen's support group in the local area and also gave her tips to minimalize her online time.
 Think of your Olivia.
 What other ways could you address his or her depression?
 Is this one of the underlying causes of his or her problematic internet use?